c08oprkiua/aRAMa/README.md

 # Help, inquiries, etc.

 For help with or questions about JGecko U or the original TCPGecko, join [the JGecko U Discord](https://discord.com/invite/rSRM3RWDq4)

-For help with or questions about aRAMa, join [my Discord](https://discord.com/invite/VPHr56hnbQ)